 Risperidone side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to risperidone: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop taking risperidone and call your doctor at once if you have a serious side effect such as:
+Get emergency medical help if you have signs of an allergic reaction to risperidone: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 penis erection that is painful or lasts 4 hours or longer.

 weight gain; or